kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 #### Story 4 — Persistent Volume node affinity based on kernel version

 As a storage administrator, I am managing persistent volumes that require specific kernel features available only in newer kernel versions.
-For example, a volume using advanced filesystem features needs kernel version 5.10.0 or higher.
+For example, a volume using advanced filesystem features needs a kernel version greater than 5.10.0.
 I want to ensure the persistent volume can only be attached to nodes running compatible kernel versions.

 **Example Configuration:**